 What is the LSAT like?

-Starting with the August 2023 administration, the LSAT will be delivered in both an online, live remote-proctored format and in person at a professional testing center
+The LSAT is delivered in both an online, live remote-proctored environment and in person at a digital testing center

 This is important.
 If you do not complete the recheck-in process with your proctor after the intermission is over, your test session will be terminated, and you will need to register for a new LSAT administration.
 You will not receive a refund.

-Test takers who do not have a previous writing sample on file must also take LSAT Writing, a proctored, on-demand writing exam that is administered online using secure proctoring software that is installed on the candidate’s own computer.
-Test takers will complete LSAT Writing separately from the multiple-choice portion of the test, at a convenient time and place of their choosing.
-LSAT Writing becomes available in candidates’ online accounts eight days prior to their test administration.
+Test takers who do not have a previous writing sample on file must also take LSAT Argumentative Writing, a proctored, on-demand writing exam that is administered online using secure proctoring software that is installed on the candidate’s own computer.
+Test takers will complete LSAT Argumentative Writing separately from the multiple-choice portion of the test, at a convenient time and place of their choosing.
+LSAT Argumentative Writing becomes available in candidates’ online accounts eight days prior to their test administration.

 How long is the LSAT?